Port of Prince Rupert: Conversion to an intermodal terminal

 In April 2005, it was announced that the Fairview Terminal would be converted into an intermodal container shipping terminal, given Prince Rupert's advantages of having a location along the Pacific Great Circle Route between Asia and the west coast of North America; which makes it the first inbound and last outbound port of call, as well as having the deepest natural harbour depths on the continent.

-Because the port at Prince Rupert is closer to Asia on the Pacific Great Circle route, and with the city of Prince Rupert having less municipal congestion than other West Coast ports, additional rail infrastructure investments toward Canada's heartland should cut time from East Asian markets to North American destinations.
-Sea travel time to the West Coast, time in processing the containers in port, and the time in getting products to the Midwestern United States would be more efficient.
-The overall time from ports like Busan, Hong Kong, Kaohsiung, Shanghai, and Singapore in Asia and to eventual Midwest destinations like, Chicago, Detroit, Milwaukee, Minneapolis, and St. Louis, should see time and cost reductions.
+With both a shorter route to Prince Rupert, and with less municipal congestion than other West Coast ports, additional rail infrastructure investments toward Canada's heartland cut time from East Asian markets to North American destinations.
+Sea travel time to the West Coast, time in processing the containers in port, and the time in getting products to the Midwestern United States became more efficient.
+The overall time from ports like Busan, Hong Kong, Kaohsiung, Shanghai, and Singapore in Asia and to eventual Midwest destinations like, Chicago, Detroit, Milwaukee, Minneapolis, and St. Louis, see time and cost reductions.

 On September 12, 2007, phase 1 the Fairview Terminal opened for business and received its first container ship (from COSCO) in October.
 Phase 1 has an annual container-handling capacity of only 500,000 TEUs.
 However Phase 2, planned to be completed late in 2010, will increase the Port of Prince Rupert's capacity to 2 million TEUs, and to 4 million TEUs by 2015, and there is extensive capacity for further expansion.
 This will provide much-needed relief to the congested west-coast ports of North America.
 The containerization of the Fairview Terminal is an important part of the Asia–Pacific Gateway and Corridor Initiative of the Government of Canada and the Pacific Gateway strategy of the Province of British Columbia.